MultiSafepay/docs/content/integrations/webshop-access.md

 slug: 'help-us-help-you'
 ---

-We test all our ready-made integrations before release, but your integration may still encounter configuration issues or a bug - especially if you have created your own self-made integration.
+We test all our ready-made integrations before release, but your integration may still encounter configuration issues or a bug - especially if you have created your own [API integration](/docs/api-integration/).

 We are best able to support issues that are reproducible in a standard website environment.
 But we always try to offer support, even for issues outside our scope.